futurice/grunt-transifex-resjson/README.md

 	}
 ```

-And finally setup the configuration file as described in the following section.
+Setup the configuration file as described in the following section.

+Finally, create a preamble file to the location set in the option `commentPreambleFile` of the configuration file.
+The contents of the file is attached to the start of the resources files generated from RESJSON data downloaded from Transifex.

 ### <span id="Configuration file">Configuration file</span>